 Collaborate Good wants to do something about this, so we create honest and respectful discussion forums on issues we care about called Conversation Matters.
 These forums are hosted in Coworking locations where we can leverage the diverse membership in these unique working communities.
 We make it fun and interesting, adding humor wherever appropriate.
 Our hope is that we can learn to listen better to those who hold different views, we can learn to evaluate our personal values and beliefs, and ultimately deepen relationships that form strong communities - even when we disagree.

-May 2024 Topic
+November 2024 Topic

 Dallas Locations and Dates: